hhu-adam/Robo/development-status.md

 - use set of primes in examples
 - introduce Fin n (currently in Babylon)
 - introduce Finite
-- new Boss: set of primes is infinite
 - warnings:

     ./././Game.lean:121:0: warning: No world introducing Set.mem_inter_iff,     but required by SetTheory